ErwinZhou/ErwinZhou.github.io/_pages/about.md

 Hi, there 👋
 I'm Yuchen Zhou, an undergraduate student in Information Security at [College of Cyber Security](https://encyber.nankai.edu.cn/), [Nankai University](https://en.nankai.edu.cn/) in Tianjin, China.

 I previously had internship experience in many job posisitions 💼, including [Chinasoft International](https://www.chinasofti.com/en/) and [Longshine Tlogy Croup Co., Ltd](https://en.longshine.com/).
-I'm currently a research intern at [Beijing Information Science and Technology National Research Center (BNRIST)](https://www.bnrist.tsinghua.edu.cn/bnristen/), [Tsinghua University](https://www.tsinghua.edu.cn/en/), under the supervision of [Dr. Sicheng Zhao](https://sites.google.com/view/schzhao).
+I'm currently a research intern at [Beijing National Research Center for Information Science and Technology (BNRIST)](https://www.bnrist.tsinghua.edu.cn/bnristen/), [Tsinghua University](https://www.tsinghua.edu.cn/en/), under the supervision of [Dr. Sicheng Zhao](https://sites.google.com/view/schzhao).
 I am enthusiastic about designing and building advanced intelligence systems, which are practical enough to shape the world in a better way.
 My research interests include multimodal, LLM, federated learning, AI4Sci, etc.

 I am eager to seek a stage with more possibilities to grow, to learn, and to contribute.
 And more importantly, a place where I can experience the diversity of people, culture, and ideas. **I just love hearing about different lives and different perspectives!
 Wild and free of the cage. 👐** That's why I am pursuing a master degree of Computer Science in top universities worldwide. **I wholeheartedly believe that this is the right track and life experience that I have been looking for the all the time.**